 As unbelievable as it might sound, a single grape is poisonous to your dog-it can easily lead to its death.
-Interestingly, however, researchers are yet to find out what exactly it is about grapes that makes them so lethal to dogs.
+Interestingly, however, researchers have yet to find out what exactly it is about grapes that makes them so lethal to dogs.

-Apparently though, when it comes to the effect of grapes and raisins on dogs, breed, size, health and age, count.
+Apparently though, when it comes to the effect of grapes and raisins on dogs, breed, size, health, and age, count.
 For example, eating a grape/raisin is more dangerous for a Chihuahua than it would be for a Great Dane.
 While the Chihuahua might probably die from eating a grape, a Great Dane, on the other hand, would most probably only fall sick.

 What Happens If My Dog Eats a Grape?

-Given the lethal effect a single grape might have on your dog, it is most advisable to keep grapes out of its reach.
+Given the lethal effect a single grape might have on your dog, it is most advisable to keep grapes out of their reach.
 However, imperfect as life is, what happens if my dog eats a grape, you ask?

-In cases where your dog does eat a grape or grapes without your knowledge or awareness that it has done so, then we recommend seeing whether it is exhibiting any of the following symptoms: vomiting, diarrhea, weakness, loss of appetite and, at worst, kidney failure.
+In cases where your dog does eat a grape or grapes without your knowledge or awareness that it has done so, then we recommend seeing whether it is exhibiting any of the following symptoms: vomiting, diarrhea, weakness, loss of appetite, and, at worst, kidney failure.

 Vomiting, diarrhea, lethargy, and kidney failure are often symptoms a dog that has eaten a grape will exhibit if urgent action is not taken.
 How soon your dog will eventually get sick will depend on the dog’s breed, size, health, and age.
 Usually, vomiting often starts within 24 to 48 hours of your dog eating a grape.

 However, vomiting, diarrhea, lethargy, and kidney failure are not the only symptoms your dog will exhibit after eating a grape/raisin.
-Other symptoms it might exhibit include: weakness, abdominal pain, dehydration, increased thirst and urinating.
+Other symptoms it might exhibit include: weakness, abdominal pain, dehydration, increased thirst and urination.
 Some dogs will, however, not exhibit any symptoms at all, other than those of acute kidney failure.